 Overnight – Springdale (near Zion National Park), UT

-Hot Tip The states of Utah and Colorado along with the Indian Reservation Lands observe daylight saving time and so are 7 hours behind the U.K. Arizona does not and so is 8 hours behind the U.K. It’s good tip make a note of this as it can become confusing as you move locations.
+Hot Tip: The states of Utah and Colorado along with the Indian Reservation Lands observe daylight saving time and so are 7 hours behind the U.K. Arizona does not and so is 8 hours behind the U.K. It’s good tip make a note of this as it can become confusing as you move locations.

 Zion National Park

 The Pioneer Lodge Restaurant in the heart of Springdale does a hearty breakfast, the ideal preparation before you head for the Visitors Center at the park entrance.
-Leave you car at your lodge and walk into the park, the trolley tours operate constantly all day and there are too many stops to count as the trolley buses amble along the Canyon.
+Leave your car at your lodge and walk into the park, the trolley tours operate constantly all day and there are too many stops to count as the trolley buses amble along the Canyon.
 You can hop on and off at all these points where you will find a selection of short walks and longer hikes.
 The Visitor Center has details so you can select something that suits you.
 The Museum stop is a must.

-After a leisurely day in beautiful Zion National Park return to the Lodge to relax and maybe take a refreshing dip in the swimming pool before grabbing a bite to east in Springdale – tomorrow you head for Bryce!
+After a leisurely day in beautiful Zion National Park return to the Lodge to relax and maybe take a refreshing dip in the swimming pool before grabbing a bite to eat in Springdale – tomorrow you head for Bryce!

 Overnight – Springdale (near Zion National Park), UT